bensaufley/bensaufley-dot-com-astro/src/content/books/after-on.md

 ---
-title: After on
+title: After On
-subtitle: null
+subtitle: A Novel of Silicon Valley
 authors:
   - lastName: Reid
     firstName: Rob